Updated on: 26 March 2021

 - New Action Editor design page

-The ABX Actions page on the Extensibility tab has been updated to improve the user experience.
+The extensibility Actions page on the Extensibility tab has been updated to improve the user experience.
 More about extensibility actions.

 - Kubernetes Cluster and Namespace Management (Beta)

 The following capabilities were added for Kubernetes support.
 More about Kubernetes.